At COD, we have scholarships for incoming high school students and COD Honors Students who are ready to transfer.

 Award: $1,500 a year in addition to AU's merit awards that include a $10,000 Transfer Scholarship and a $2,000 PTK membership scholarship.

-Award: Full tuition for one year of full-time study; renewable at Elmhurst College's discretion for the student to complete a bachelor's degree.
+Award: Full tuition for one year of full-time study; renewable at Elmhurst University's discretion for the student to complete a bachelor's degree.